 As mentioned, the AB trust is left with the condition that it is to benefit the surviving spouse.
-This gives the surviving spouse some power over the assets in the AB trust, though this power is limited.
-The rights she has depend on the provisions of the trust itself, and this language in the trust itself is governed by the limits of the IRS.
-If the trust grants the surviving spouse more power than the IRS allows, she illegally owns the property of the trust.
+This gives the surviving spouse some power over the assets, depending on the provisions of the trust.

 The AB trust is irrevocable.
 Once one spouse dies, there cannot be any changes made to the trust.
 This can create some issues and has even caused friction between the surviving spouse and the named beneficiaries of the trust.
 As mentioned, the surviving spouse's rights to use the property are limited.
 Where at one time this used to be the property he or she shared with his or her spouse, to do with as they pleased, this property is now restricted to certain uses and rights.

-Settling and distributing property in an AB trust can be expensive.
-It usually calls for a lawyer and accountant to decide the best way to distribute the couple's assets between the irrevocable trust and the surviving spouse's living trust.
-Anytime you distribute property, there are tax consequences.
-A trained accountant or lawyer is needed to help you understand these tax consequences so that you can figure out how to best distribute the property.
+Settling and distributing property in an AB trust can be expensive and often requires a lawyer and accountant.
 Furthermore, these tax laws are always changing.
 You'll need to keep current, or hire a professional to keep you current, on these changes and what they mean for you and your trust.
 These changes may even encourage you to change or even revoke your trust.

 There is a lot of paperwork and bookkeeping required in an AB trust.
 The surviving spouse needs a tax ID number for the irrevocable trust and must file annual income tax returns on the trust.
 He or she must also keep records of all the AB trust property.

-How to tell if an AB trust is right for you
+Is an AB trust is Right for You?

-AB trusts are not right for everyone.
 An AB trust is best suited for those married couples who are both over the age of 60 and do not have children from previous marriages.
-It would be burdensome on a young surviving spouse to have his or her property restricted for the rest of her life, when she once shared this marital property with such free reign.
 Often times when there are children from previous marriages conflicts arise between the surviving spouse and the deceased spouse's children about who should share in the assets.
 If you think an AB trust might be for you or you have more questions, you should consult an attorney who can advise you based on your specific circumstances and your specific needs.